AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 If you are looking to deploy Aviatrix FireNet Workflow in AWS, your starting point is `here. <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html>`_ and If you would like to deploy firewall networks in AWS Transit Gateway (TGW) environment, your starting point is `Firenet Workflow. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_

-This workflow provides you the step by step instructions to build a Aviatrix Transit Firewall Network also called Transit FireNet.

-While the instructions below reference Azure, these functionalities apply to any public cloud in which Aviatrix Transit FireNet is supported.

 In this example, Transit VNet with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.

 The transit VPC will have a firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) deployed in it.
 Please see the diagram below for more details.